wordwizai/word-wiz-ai/implementation_guides/client-side-word-extraction.md

 ### Goal

-Update the audio processing flow to send client-extracted words along with phonemes to the backend.
+Update the audio processing flow to:

+1. Load **both models** (phoneme + word) in parallel
+2. Extract **both** phonemes and words from audio using separate models
+3. Send both to backend together
+4. Handle partial failures gracefully (phonemes work but words fail, or vice versa)

 ### Implementation Steps